February 2018: The BFI and Spike's 100th"Spike Milligan's Puckoon--Live on Stage" !

 Plus, we hear Spike's favourite Goon Show episode, Fear of Wages, and some magical poems from both Spike's Poems and Spike Milligan: The Serious Poet, an award-winning documentary in which Spike's three daughters discuss how their father's serious poetry reflected his life and personality.

-There has obviously been lots of showbiz news of one sort or another, but not all of it to do with Goons per se, but the individuals who populated the show.
+There has obviously been lots of showbiz news of one sort or another, but not all of it to do with Goons per-se, but the individuals who populated the show.
 Unfortunately due to our esteemed Les not being well for a while now, this page has been left slightly undone.
 Please accept our apologies.
-He is one the mend and assures us that things will improve.
+He is on the mend and assures us that things will improve.

-Will take place on Thursday 26th Sept at The Royal Albion Hotel, Brighton, 7:30pm as part of an evening with the Max Miller Appreciation Society.
-Their former Chairman and BBC Radio Producer John Henty will be giving the talk.
-He will also reveal a long lost gem, Spike performing a rare stand-up on Brighton's Palace Pier back in 1984 and will also talk about The Ying Tong Song with a rare recording on 78rpm… Tickets are £3.00
+Took place on Thursday 26th Sept at The Royal Albion Hotel, Brighton, as part of an evening with the Max Miller Appreciation Society.
+Their former Chairman and BBC Radio Producer John Henty gave the talk.
+He revealed a long lost gem, Spike performing a rare stand-up on Brighton's Palace Pier back in 1984, taken from his own personal archive.

 Les Drew writes;